 STEP 1: Complete New Patient Appointment Request Form.
 You can download form, complete it and then send as email attachment to email@example.com.
 Or return it by mail, fax, or scan and send as an email attachment to firstname.lastname@example.org.

-STEP 2: Someone from the office will call you within a week to offer an appointment after we receive your New Patient Appointment Request.
+STEP 2: Someone from the office will call you within a 7-10 days to offer an appointment after we receive your New Patient Appointment Request.
 We'll review your information, determine doctor availability and check on your insurance coverage so you will know if our services are covered.
-New patient evaluation appointments are sometimes scheduled several weeks, possibly even a few months out.
+New patient evaluation appointments are usually scheduled several weeks, possibly even a few months out.

 We know the long waits for the initial appointment are frustrating.
 (The long waits are because there is a shortage of child psychiatrists and we're working hard to provide the best care possible for our current patients.)
 If you have flexibility, please let the office staff know and they will place you on a 'cancellation list' so that we can call you in for an appointment even if it's at the last minute.